ericrogler/Green-Book/Chapters/Z010_Agile_Teaching_Framework.md

 These are sessions used to deliver–mainly verbally–a significant amount of information all at once to a student, or group or students, and allowing them to ask questions.

-With lectures, you need to focus on three areas *alongside* the material you’re teaching: passion, knowledge, and entertainment.
+**With lectures, you need to focus on three areas *alongside* the material you’re teaching: passion, knowledge, and entertainment.**

-Passion is how much you care about what you’re teaching.
-If you can show you care–preferably in a genuine manner, but even an attempt is fine–then you can get students to also care.
+**Passion is how much you care about what you’re teaching.** If you can show you care–preferably in a genuine manner, but even an attempt is fine–then you can get students to also care.

-Knowledge is how much you know about the subject(s) you’re teaching.
-It’s entirely possible to teach by reading out the material, straight from a textbook, but your students may question your teaching ability if you also cannot successfully answer their questions, which leads to disengagement and less effective teaching.
+**Knowledge is how much you know about the subject(s) you’re teaching.** It’s entirely possible to teach by reading out the material, straight from a textbook, but your students may question your teaching ability if you also cannot successfully answer their questions, which leads to disengagement and less effective teaching.

-Entertainment is the ability to *hold* attention.
-You don’t need to dance like a monkey in front of students, but you also shouldn’t be bland and monotone.
+**Entertainment is the ability to *hold* attention.** You don’t need to dance like a monkey in front of students, but you also shouldn’t be bland and monotone.
 If you’re not able to hold a student’s attention, they’ll lose that attention and may create problems for you *and* other students, negatively bringing down the classroom.
 Steve Jobs’ speech with the iPhone reveal, TED Talks, TikTok, social media applications, and YouTube shorts are excellent examples of how you can hold the attention of people across all ages.

 The combination of these three areas, with the material you’re teaching, culminates into storytelling; the ability to tell interesting stories (or “sell” something that students “buy” into with their attention and willingness to learn).

 Though some may criticize “sage on the stage” style lectures, with valid points, they are extremely effective when done well.
 You are not limited to only words; you can use images, drawings, occasionally get students to follow along with something while lecturing, ask them questions about what you’re teaching, and more.
 If you’re able to, you can even play off of student tangents relevant to your topic and have the tangent used as a question on a test, just to keep student’s attention by inserting the unexpected question here and there.

-Overall, lecturing works great if the lecture is well structured.
-If not, then it does not work.
-It is a powerful tool for learning, but requires preparation and dedication on the teacher’s part.
+**Lecturing works great if the lecture is well structured.
+If not, then it does not work well.** It is a powerful tool for learning, but requires preparation and dedication on the teacher’s part.

 ***Activities / Projects***

-This is the first “2” of my setup.
-I’d advise against doing fewer than 2 activities or projects per unit, unless your material is nearly all theoretical or confined strictly to lecture-based teaching, as you may lose student engagement from over-repetition.
+This is the first “2” of my setup. **I’d advise against doing fewer than 1 to 2 activities or projects per unit, unless your material is nearly all theoretical** or confined strictly to lecture-based teaching, as you may lose student engagement from over-repetition.

 Activities and projects are ways to break the monotony of a classroom and force students to solve problems or perform work they otherwise cannot do easily in a lecture.
 This may be the toughest type to implement, because a lot of things can go very wrong, very quickly.